SAP-samples/cloud-extension-ecc-business-process/mission/scp-setup/README.md

 # Setup of a SAP Business Technology Platform Account using Boosters
 ## Introduction

-For running the ECC extension mission you will need the following services in your SAP Business Technology Platform (BTP) account.
+Let us set up a SAP Business Technology Platform Account (SAP BTP) where you can run your extension applications.
+You will need the following services in your account.

 * SAP Business Application Studio
 * Event Mesh